-Initially it all came as a blow to me.
+Initially, it all came as a blow to me.
 I found it hard to concentrate or to take my work seriously.
-I was upset with her, but I didn’t want to lose her still.
 I reasoned with myself.
-It really was pretty trivial, and for someone with skin as thick as mine it was ridiculous to feel so upset.
+It really was pretty trivial, and for someone with skin as thick as mine, it was ridiculous to feel so upset.
 But of course, the snub is symbolic of so much more.

 After my coffee this morning, I am beginning to wonder if her absence is my opportunity to become myself completely once more.
 It seems to me that one of the ongoing issues – if that’s the word – is that much of the fun had gone out of her interactions.
 I would make her laugh now and then, but mostly our dealings were sober and matter of fact.